Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/core-ping.rst

       "defaultBrowser": <boolean> // true if the user has set Firefox as default browser "bug_1501329_affected": <boolean>  // true if Firefox previously used canary clientId
                                          // when submitting telemetry
+      "fennec": <object> // Fennec only.
+                         // Block of a variety of fields of different types.
+                         // Used to understand the usage of Fennec features in the release population
+                         // to understand when Fenix is ready to support Fennec users.
+      {
+        "new_tab": {
+          "top_sites_clicked": <int>, // Number of times a Top Site was opened from the Awesome Screen.
+                                      // Resets after each sent core ping.
+          "pocket_stories_clicked": <int>, // Number of time a Pocket Recommended website was opened
+                                           // from the Awesome Screen.
+                                           // Resets after each sent core ping.
+        }
+        "settings_advanced": {
+          "restore_tabs": <boolean>, // State of the "Settings/Advanced/Restore Tabs" setting
+          "show_images": <string>, // State of the "Settings/Advanced/Show images" setting
+                                   // Value will be be "user-specified" for any non-default values "show_web_fonts": <boolean>,  // State of the "Settings/Advanced/Show web fonts" setting },
+        "settings_general": {
+          "full_screen_browsing": <boolean>, // Current state of the
+                                             // "Settings/General/Full-screen browsing" setting.
+          "tab_queue": <boolean>, // State of the "Settings/General/Tab queue" setting.
+          "tab_queue_usage_count": <int>, // Number of tabs opened through Tab Queue.
+                                          // Resets after each sent core ping.
+          "compact_tabs": <boolean>, // State of the "Settings/General/Compact tabs" setting.
+          "homepage": {
+            "custom_homepage": <boolean>, // "true" if not "about:home".
+            "custom_homepage_use_for_newtab": <boolean>, // If the "Settings/General/Home/Also use for new tabs"
+                                                         // setting is enabled.
+            "topsites_enabled": <boolean>, // If the "Settings/General/Home/Top Sites"
+                                           // setting is set to "Show".
+            "pocket_enabled": <boolean>, // If the "Settings/General/Home/Top Sites/Recommended by Pocket"
+                                         // setting is enabled.
+            "recent_bookmarks_enabled": <boolean>, // If the "Settings/General/Home/Top Sites/
+                                                   //          Additional Content/Recent Bookmarks"
+                                                   // setting is enabled.
+            "visited_enabled": <boolean>, // If the "Settings/General/Home/Top Sites/Additional Content/Visited"
+                                          // setting is enabled.
+            bookmarks_enabled": <boolean>, // If the "Settings/General/Home/Bookmarks" setting is set to "Show".
+            "history_enabled": <boolean>, // If the "Settings/General/Home/History" setting is set to "Show".
+          }
+        },
+        "settings_privacy": {
+          "do_not_track": <boolean>, // If the "Settings/Privacy/Do not track" is enabled.
+          "master_password": <boolean>, // If the "Settings/Privacy/Use master password" is enabled.
+          "master_password_usage_count": <int>, // Number of times the user has entered their master password.
+                                                // Resets after each sent core ping.
+        },
+        "settings_notifications": {
+          "product_feature_tips": <boolean>, // If the "Settings/Notifications/Product and feature tips"
+                                             // setting is enabled.
+        },
+        "addons": {
+          "active": [addon_id_1, addon_id_2, …, ], // From all installed addons, which ones are active.
+          "disabled": [addon_id_1, addon_id_2, …], // From all installed addons, which ones are disabled.
+        },
+        "page_options": {
+          "save_as_pdf": <int>, // Number of times the user has used "Page/Save to PDF".
+                                // Resets after each sent core ping.
+          "print": <int>, // Number of times the user has used the "Page/Print".
+                          // Resets after each sent core ping.
+          "total_added_search_engines": <int>, // The absolute number of user added search engines,
+                                               // not just those added during this session.
+          "total_sites_pinned_to_topsites": <int>, // The absolute number of times the user has used
+                                                   // the "Pin Site" functionality.
+                                                   // Not just those added during this session.
+          "view_source": <int>, // Number of times the user has used the "Page/View Page Source".
+                                // Resets after each sent core ping.
+          "bookmark_with_star": <int>, // The number of times the user has used the "Menu / <Star>".
+                                       // Resets after each sent core ping.
+          "current_pwas_count": <int>, // On Android >=25 - a positive number of PWAs currently on
+                                       // homescreen, installed from this app.
+                                       // On Android <25 - a default of "-1".
+        },
+        "sync": {
+          "only_over_wifi": <boolean>, // "true" if the "Settings/Sync/Sync only over Wi-Fi"
+                                       // setting is enabled.
+                                       // null if the user is not signed into Sync.
+        }
+      }
     }

 Field details